code-killer/html-react-task/README.md

 8. Write a developer-friendly installation guide
 9. Deploy a live build on the internet

-Milestone achived:
+Milestone Checklist:

 Milestone  |Comment
 ------------- | -------------
-1  | Not achived
+1  | Not Achieved
-2  | Achived : generates 3 participants but it is possible to add all 20 participant with using the same idea 3  | Achived
+2  | Achieved : generates 3 participants but it is possible to add all 20 participant with using the same idea 3  | Achieved
-4  | Achived : some level of validation is achieved
-5  | Achived : the app supports edit via clicking on edit icon in a cell, although it is not a fully 'inline' editing as the edit happens via same form to add new participant
+4  | Achieved : some level of validations are achieved 5  | Achieved : the app supports edit via clicking on edit icon in a cell, although it is not a fully 'inline' editing as the edit happens via same form to add new participant
-6  | Achived
+6  | Achieved
-7  | Not Achived
+7  | Not Achieved
-8  | Achived
+8  | Achieved
-9  | Not Achived
+9  | Not Achieved

 The application can be downloaded using 'git clone' or direct download from the github.com The application can be run from any desktop browser